Careers@SRO - frequently asked questions

 - Agree to serve a probation period.

 Yes.
-Workplace diversity means recognising, respecting and valuing the rich and diverse attributes people can bring to us.
+Workplace diversity means recognising, respecting and valuing the rich and diverse attributes people bring to us.
 Our equal opportunity policy promotes an environment in which all staff can work free from intrusive or offensive practices and where every person’s rights are respected.
 We are bound by the Equal Opportunity Act and have designed our recruitment processes to ensure the rights of every applicant are respected in principle and practice.

 All interstate and overseas applicants who satisfy our evidence of identity requirements and have current Australian work visas are encouraged to apply for positions with us.
 All appointments are subject to a satisfactory police check and probation period.
 Please note we do not enter sponsorship arrangements with prospective employees.